 Monthly Meeting Day: Second Monday of every month @ 6pm.

 We meet at the Natural Cafe on Hitchcock.

-The Santa Barbara Electric Vehicle Association (SBEVA) is a chapter of the Electric Auto Association (EAA).
-We are a group of people with a strong interest in electric vehicles of all types, from electric bicycles, electric motorcycles, and three and four wheel electric cars.
-Currently members are working on two different three wheeled cars and an electric motorcycle.
+The Santa Barbara Electric Vehicle Association (SBEVA) is a group of people with a strong interest in electric vehicles of all types, from electric bicycles, electric motorcycles, and three and four wheel electric cars.
+Currently, members are working on two different three-wheeled cars and an electric motorcycle.
 Past projects include numerous electric bicycle projects, two cars, and an electric motorcycle conversion.

 To Get Involved or Just Keep Track:

 About the Bafang 8Fun BBS02 eBike motor kits...

 it's LP It's been a while since I've been to meeting. but I'm interested in converting, creating an electric bike .so I need help. can you lead me towards some sites and who I should buy some components and what components I need, which ones I can make all help is greatly appreciated I'd want to build a work horse, 12 mile one direction, carry 200 lbs. maybe tow a trailer.
 I have a mongoose frame, and $1000.